21. Provisions and Contingencies

 b.
 Price Risk

-instruments.
+Securities price risk is the risk that the fair value of a financial instruments will fluctuate due to changes in market traded prices.
+The Company invests its surplus funds in various debt instruments and equity instruments.
 These investments are susceptible to market price risk, mainly arising from changes in the interest rates or market yields which may impact the return and value of such investments.
 To manage its price risk arising from investments in mutual funds, the Company diversifies its portfolio.

 c.
 Agricultural Risk

 Cultivation of tea being an agricultural activity, there are certain specific financial risks.
-These financial risks arise mainly due to adverse weather conditions, and fluctuation of selling price of finished goods (tea) due to increase in supply/availability.
+These financial risks arise mainly due to adverse weather conditions, and fluctuation of selling price of finished goods (tea) due to increase/(decrease) in the supply/availability.
 The Company manages these price fluctuations by actively managing the sourcing of tea, and alternate blending strategies without impacting the quality of the blend.

 iii.
 Liquidity risk: